Willgunter/Discord-Clone/README.md

 ## Stack: MongoDB, Express, Angular, Node.js

-Personal coding project for school that is a replica of popular app Discord, by me, Will Gunter
+An independent coding project for my resume, serving as a replica of the widely used platform Discord

-## Ideas
+## Ideas (check when completed)

 - Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff)
 *will work on when I can display a freaking message*